petrelis/PinGoods/README.md

 **REGISTRATION WINDOW**

 At the top-right of the home page, there are "Login" and "Registration" fields.
 Clicking the "Log in" button opens the "Log in" window.
 In that window, the user will have to enter his username or e-mail address in the "Username or e-mail address" field and a password in the "Password" field.
 That window will also have a button titled "Log in" and a text box as "If you are not registered, register." where "Register" is the text associated with the registration window.
 After clicking on the main page "Register" button - you'll see a window where you can register, whether you are registering as a seller or a buyer.
-If you are registering as a seller, a window will appear with the required field to fill in:
+If you are registering as a seller, a window will appear with the required fields to fill in:
 - Username
 - First/Last name
 - Phone number (optional as instead, it'll be next to the product)
 - City of residence
 - Address (optional as instead, it'll be next to the product)
 - Password
 - Repeat password

-If you register as a customer, a window will appear with a required field to fill in:
+If you register as a customer, a window will appear with a required fields to fill in:
 - Username
 - City of residence (optional)
 - Password